Labs Recruiting Graduate Students for Fall 2023

 We seek graduate students who are interested in understanding aging from an ecological-evolutionary perspective.
 Our working hypothesis is that aging proceeds somewhat differently in free-living populations (compared to inbred populations), and that investigating aging in natural populations should uncover new molecular players in the process.
 Students will work with the African turquoise killifish and fruit flies to integrate inquiry across scales of biological organization, across species/populations, and across environmental conditions.
 There is opportunity to grow skills in the wet lab (whole-genome and transcriptome sequencing and analysis) and bioinformatic/modeling aspects of systems biology.

-Our lab focuses on how plasticity and stability are balanced in individual neurons and neural networks by studying natural network outputs as well as responses to injury and removal of network inputs.
+The Schulz Lab focuses on how plasticity and stability are balanced in individual neurons and neural networks by studying natural network outputs as well as responses to injury and removal of network inputs.
 Using a combination of single-cell electrophysiology and molecular biology techniques, we study regulation of channel and receptor proteins and how this influences neuronal excitability.
 Using this approach, we can investigate not only the effects at the single cell level, but also the influence that changes in single neurons has on the network activity as a whole.
 This work has implications not only for understanding how networks maintain functional output, but also what goes wrong when these networks fail, as is the case with some diseases and injuries that affect the circuitry of the brain and spinal cord.

 We are interested in adding talented scholars who want to tackle these questions in a way that complements their long-term goals.
 We have room to delve deeply into single-cell sequencing analyses and fundamental molecular pathways involved in neuronal plasticity.
 We also have room for students who want to understand systems neuroscience from the “ground up,” and look at these interactions in both invertebrate models (crustaceans and leeches) as well as rodent models of injury and disease.
 We have ongoing work in impacts of spinal cord injury and multiple sclerosis on bladder function as well as deep mechanistic investigation of fundamentals of circuit plasticity in the crustacean stomatogastric ganglion.